samboy/lunacy/README.md

 	make
 ```

-The code is compatible with gcc (gcc 3.4.2 and gcc 11.3.0), clang (clang
+The code is compatible with `gcc` (gcc 3.4.2 and gcc 11.3.0), `clang` (clang
-8.0.1), and will hopefully compile in other compilers, including C++
+8.0.1), and will probably compile in other compilers, including C++
-compilers, without issue.
+compilers, without issue, e.g. it has been compiled and runs
+with `tcc` (tcc 0.9.25 for Windows).

 If using another name for the Makefile, e.g. `Makefile.foo` (which would
 be invoked as `make -f Makefile.foo`), be sure to edit the Makefile used